-Our planning efforts for 2022-25 have attempted to focus on looking at ways to dismantle systemic barriers facing students of color, Black and African American students in particular.
-In evaluating our 2019-22 student equity plan efforts, the college became cognizant that its efforts were void of any race-conscious design and that its equity efforts consisted primarily of disconnected activities.
+Our planning efforts for 2022-25 focus on ways to dismantle systemic barriers facing students of color, especially Black and African American students.
+In evaluating our 2019-22 student equity plan efforts, the college became cognizant that its efforts were void of any race-conscious design and that its equity efforts consisted primarily of disparate, one-and-done activities.
 While faculty and staff were invited to submit proposals for SEA funding, moving projects to implementation was uneven and impacted by various factors, including managing the scope of the project and corresponding capacity required.
 Most personnel hires for these initiatives were for temporary part-time employment, student workers, and/or faculty reassignment that did not always meet program needs or provide consistency in the student experience.

 A significant amount of time in the first two years was spent developing tracking mechanisms and reporting formats, and developing and refining outreach and support strategies.
-Early initiatives included the First-Year Experience (FYE) project, New Student Orientation, FT3 Summer, and FT3 academic program.
-Many of these programs depended heavily on student services, but without a stronger interface between faculty program coordinators and student services staff, oversight and management were sometimes problematic in terms of ownership of projects and clear delineation of roles.
+Early initiatives included the First-Year Experience (FYE) project, New Student Orientation, and the First Time, Full-Time, Fast Track (FT3) academic program.
+Many of these programs depended heavily on student services, but without a stronger interface between faculty program coordinators and student services staff, oversight and management were sometimes problematic in terms of ownership and/or clear delineation of roles.
 Although we revamped the SEA proposal process in Fall 2020, we agree with USC's Center for Urban Education's summary that too many of our proposals amounted to disparate activities that were not race-specific or race-conscious enough.

-Our 2019-22 Plan's weaknesses became more evident when administrators, faculty, and staff engaged in DEI work and examined our plan from an equity perspective, with guidance from Dr. Regina Stanback-Stroud.
-Since the plan itself did not position racial equity as a prevalent framework to focus our initiatives; did not specify disproportionately impacted students of color to be served; did not identify measurable outcomes targeting DI communities; many of the funded activities addressed all students rather than specific DI populations.
-The planning efforts of our SEA Planning Committee for the 2022-25 SEA Plan reflect our desire to learn from our previous efforts and develop a new plan that will lead to structural change, will make our work more race-conscious, and will lead to reducing friction points for our students of color, particularly African American students.
+Our 2019-22 Plan's weaknesses became more evident when administrators, faculty, and staff engaged in DEI work and examined our plan from an equity perspective, with guidance from educational consultant Dr. Regina Stanback Stroud.
+Since the plan itself did not position racial equity as a prevalent framework to focus our initiatives, we did not specify disproportionately impacted students of color to be served, nor did we identify measurable outcomes targeting DI communities; many of the funded activities addressed all students rather than specific DI populations.
+The efforts of our SEA 2022-25 Planning Workgroup reflect our desire to learn from our previous efforts and develop a new plan that will lead to structural change, will make our work more race-conscious, and will lead to reducing friction points for our students of color, particularly African American students.